Many are picking up on the power of plants to maintain optimal health beyond just eating a plant-rich diet.

 Oregano essential oil is commonly recognized for its antimicrobial, antiviral, and antifungal activity.
 Recent research is also finding the compound to have potent antioxidant, anti-inflammatory and cancer suppressor agents.

 Studies have found oregano essential oil to elicit antiproliferative, and anti-tumor effects and may have positive benefits for cancer research.

 What’s The Verdict on Essential Oils for HPV?

 The world of essential oils and their use is being increasingly understood and accepted.

 The oils appear to provide benefits both topically and internally enhancing the system’s ability to fight off infections and even cancer development.

 Despite the many health claims, we still have limited research on the ability of the essential oils to treat health conditions.
 The oils are best used alongside other treatments to assist in reducing stress, promoting relaxation, relieving pain, enhancing energy, and promoting overall health.

-As more research emerges, we will have a better understanding of how these compounds can be used across a broader range of health conditions, including HPV.
+As more research emerges, we will have a better understanding of how these compounds can be used across a range of health conditions, including HPV.

 If you’re looking for more than just essential oils to help tackle HPV, why not check out our iconic Papillex supplement?

 And if you’re feeling really proactive, we’ve just released our amazing AHCC® supplement too!
 This mushroom extract has undergone clinical trials finding that it can help in reducing HPV rates!
 Why not take a look and make that positive change?